PICTURE DESCRIPTION:

 The Garden of Eden Project

-The picture that you see in the beginning of this folder is a VISION that can be manifested by anyone desiring to do so.
 It is the simplest, the most direct, the most organic, the most natural, the most picturesque, and the most harmonious EXAMPLE, that I show, of an ideal environment for human beings!

 Recommended books: